SymbolicSystems150/Syllabus/README.md

 Guest: Tim Swanson

 ####Week 6, May 5: Bitcoin in practice p1
-Guest: Ron Hose
+Guest: Ron Hose, Max Levchin

 ####Week 7, May 12: Bitcoin in practice p2
+Guest Ripple

 ####Week 8, May 19: Decentralized Trust and AppCoins p1

 ####Week 9, May 26: Decentralized Trust and AppCoins p2

-Guest: Max Levchin

 ####Week 10, June 2: Student presentations